sidhuko/npm-toolkit/readme.md

 - setting an application up for predefined deployments (creating symlinks for developers, setting env variables)
 - ssh into the deployed boxes and predefine the common tasks to be ran without having to log in (such as restarting a remote service)

+### Logging issues and feature requests

+Please log issues on https://github.com/vot/npm-toolkit/issues

+You can also just check out code and create a pull request, contributors welcome :)

 ### Installing